google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-02.markdown

 {% include shared/note.liquid list=page.notes.image-sprite %}

-## Test things out & make any adjustments
+## Test things out and make adjustments

 Now is a great time to test things out, see how they look and make any adjustments you want.
 Be sure to test the rendering of your forecast card by